Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Overview of the Proofs

 \subsection{Proof Overview of Theorem \ref{thm:generalization-gap}}

-The proof aims to establish an upper bound on the generalization gap for stable minima, defined as $f_{\vec{\theta}} \in \F_\mathrm{stable}(\eta)$.
-The core idea is to leverage the structural properties induced by stability, specifically the bound on a data-dependent weighted variation norm, and then to apply standard generalization bounding techniques.
+This proof establishes an upper bound on the generalization gap for stable minima in $\Theta_\mathrm{flat}(\eta; \mathcal{D})$.
+The strategy leverages the structural properties of these solutions, which are captured by a data-dependent weighted variation norm.